Landing Craft Infantry: Service history

-In use, the LCI fleet was used for numerous missions.
+The LCI fleet was used for numerous missions.
 One important use was for smoke laying to obscure the invading fleet from enemy artillery or aircraft.
 Still others were used to provide close-in gunfire support to the troops who had just landed on the beach.
 In one such episode, eight LCI(G) were used two days prior to the invasion of Iwo Jima to protect Underwater Demolition Team insertion and beach mapping teams.
-They were mistaken by the Japanese defenders as the main invasion, and were fired upon by numerous previously hidden large caliber coastal defense artillery, (up to 8 inch).
-Three of these LCI(G) were sunk and all were damaged.
+They were mistaken by the Japanese defenders as the main invasion, and were fired upon by numerous previously hidden large caliber coastal defense artillery (up to 8 inch).
+Three LCI(G) were sunk and the rest were damaged.
 Lt.(j.g) Rufus G. Herring (CO LCI Force) received the Medal of Honor for this action.

 In another instance, Lt.
 Alec Guinness RNVR made numerous trips as the Commanding Officer of HMS LCI(L)-124 delivering troops to the beach near Cape Passero lighthouse on 9 July 1943 during the Allied invasion of Sicily.
 He missed the call from his commander to delay the landing and went on to land 25 minutes ahead of the rest of the LCI Flotilla.
 As he was returning from the beach empty, he was rebuked by his Flotilla Commander, who thought he was deserting from the fight, when he informed the Commander he was on his way back to get more troops after having already landed once.

 Most LCI(L)s were struck from service by both the Royal Navy and the U.S. Navy in 1946, and were put into reserve, sold, scrapped, or used as target ships.
-In addition to the 30 LCI(L)s, transferred to the Soviet Union in Project Hula, the United States also transferred LCI(L)s to Argentina (15), the Republic of China (13), France (14), Indonesia (7), Chile (6), the Dominican Republic (3), the Philippines (3), Israel (2), Thailand (2), and the Republic of Korea (1).
+In addition to the 30 LCI(L)s transferred to the Soviet Union in Project Hula, the United States also transferred LCI(L)s to Argentina (15), the Republic of China (13), France (14), Indonesia (7), Chile (6), the Dominican Republic (3), the Philippines (3), Israel (2), Thailand (2), and the Republic of Korea (1).